junior-jl/learning-python/object-oriented-programming/notes.md

 #### Accessing parent class properties

 Consider the fields name **fuelCap** defined inside a Vehicle class to keep track of the _fuel capacity_ of a vehicle.
 Another class named Car extends from this Vehicle class.
-We declare a **class property** inside the Car class with the same name, i.e., fuelCap, but with a differnt value.
+We declare a **class property** inside the Car class with the same name, i.e., fuelCap, but with a different value.
 Now, if we want to refer to the fuelCap field of the parent class inside the child class, we will have to use the **super()** function.

 ```python
 class Vehicle:  # defining the parent class